Getting Married in St Kentigern’s Episcopal Church, Ballater

 Anyone who is legally allowed to marry in the United Kingdom.

-The exceptions to this are a) if you have been divorced, you will need to seek permission from the Bishop beforehand, (after you’ve contacted us, and we’ve had a chat) and b) at the moment same-sex marriages are not permitted under the laws of the Scottish Episcopal Church.
+The exceptions to this are a) if you have been divorced, you will need to seek permission from the Bishop beforehand, (after you’ve contacted us, and we’ve had a chat) and b) we are not registered for same-sex marriages under the laws of the Scottish Episcopal Church.

 2.Do we need to have been baptised (christened) to get married in church?